xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 ```

 It depends on `oniguruma>=6.8.1_1` even though the template doesn't even have a
-`depends` field?
+`depends` field.
 How is that possible?

 Each program remembers what dynamic libraries has it been linked with.
 It
 remembers the SONAME of the linked library.